DeepRLCourse/DeepRLCourse.github.io/docs/index.md

 - **Exams:** Midterm questions will focus on conceptual understanding, while the final exam will be more theoretical.

 - **Poster Session:** There will be a poster session at the end of the course.
-Presenting at the poster session can earn you 1 point of course credit.
+Presenting at the poster session can earn you 1 point of course credit, with the ability to get an additional 0.25 bonus credit for extra work.

 - **Feedback:** Participation in all feedback sessions throughout the course will add up to 0.75 bonus points.

-- **Additional Learning Opportunities:** Prerequisite classes will be held based on demand, and journal clubs will be held weekly throughout the course.
+- **Prerequisite:** Prerequisite classes will be held based on demand.
+A form will be released for each session, and we will decide to hold it based on your responses.

-- **Optional Activities:** There will be an optional visit to [Taarlab](https://taarlab.com) in the middle of the course.
+- **Journal Clubs:** Journal clubs will be held weekly throughout the course.
+Their schedule and details will be announced.
+Participating in each of them can give you 0.1 bonus points, up to 0.5.

 - **Course Calendar:** Office hours, lecture schedules, recitations, workshops, deadlines, and all important events can be found on the course [calendar](/home/calender).

-- **Slack Days:** You have a total of 14 slack days throughout the course with no penalty for submitting your homework late.
-For each homework, you can use up to 7 slack days.
-After 7 days, the solution will be released, and no further submissions will be accepted.
-Any additional delays beyond the slack days will result in a 0.5% reduction in the assignment grade for every hour of delay.
+- **Support:** You can ask questions on [Telegram Group](https://t.me/DeepRLGroup) or schedule office hours with a TA on the calender for additional guidance.

-- **Support:** You can ask questions on Quera or schedule office hours with a TA for additional guidance.
+- **Optional Activities:** There will be an optional visit to [Taarlab](https://taarlab.com) in the middle of the course, and maybe a few more fun and inspiring activities that we will announce throughout the course!
+We are full of surprises this semester 🚀

 ## Grading